 |* 7,000 pubs closed|

 The decision to scrap the escalator and cut beer duty by 1p at the 2013 Budget was cheered by pubs and Britain's 32 million beer drinkers.

-The sector has worked hard to pass on the recent duty saving, helping people to afford a hard earned pint at the end of the day.
+The sector has worked hard to pass on recent duty savings, helping people to afford a hard-earned pint at the end of their day.